-- Repeated misbehavior and disregard for saferiding rules and regulations, students may be suspended one to three days at the discretion of the Safety Coordinator. - Students who continue to misbehave and display unacceptable behavior, despite a previous suspension, will be suspended up to five days. - Chronic misbehavior and continued disregard for safe riding rules and regulations, despite previous suspensions, may lead to a longer suspension and result in a Superintendent's Hearing. - Suspension may be imposed by the Director of Transportation or their designee at any step, dependent upon the severity of the infraction.
+- Repeated misbehavior and disregard for saferiding rules and regulations, students may be suspended one to three days at the discretion of the Safety Coordinator. - Students who continue to misbehave and display unacceptable behavior, despite a previous suspension, will-may be suspended up to five days. - Chronic misbehavior and continued disregard for safe riding rules and regulations, despite previous suspensions, may lead to a longer suspension and result in a Superintendent's Hearing.

+osed by the Director of T ependent upon the sever